Crimes of Domestic Violence: Domestic Assault

 When most people think of domestic violence, the first thing that comes to mind is physical violence.
 Physical violence is one of the most extreme manifestations of domestic abuse, and even the most minor domestic assault can be a basis for relief under the NJPDVA.
 Becky can obtain a restraining order against John.
 Even if he is on the lease with her, she can request exclusive possession of the residence as part of her application for a restraining order.
 A family law attorney can help Becky determine more specifically what her remedies would be under the Act.

 If you have concerns about abusive behavior in an intimate or household relationship, we can help.
-Please contact us for a free attorney consultation.
+Please contact us for an initial attorney consultation.